peat/reversi/readme.md

 Currently supports:

-- Iterating game generators that can create ~55,000 finished games per second (single core).
+- Extremely fast game completion: over 1.3M completed games per second (2019 MacBook Pro).
 - Importing and exporting game transcripts at any stage of a game.

 Take a look at `src/main.rs` for the different examples of how it works.